New national study support system (scholarship benefits + tuition fee reduction/exemption)

 • Standards related to household finances

-The student, etc. and the person making a living must have income from a household that is exempt from resident tax or equivalent to that, and the total amount of assets is below a certain standard.
+The student and his/her household breadwinner are exempt from resident tax or have an equivalent income, and the total amount of assets is below a certain threshold.

-For details, please refer to the link below.
+For more details, please see below.
+(Updated annually)

-*You can roughly check whether you meet the income criteria using the college funding simulator.
+You can roughly check whether you meet the income criteria by using the education funding simulator.
+Please see below for details.

 The "New National Educational Support System" is funded by national funds such as taxes, and is based on the law to ensure that particularly talented people who find it extremely difficult to study due to economic reasons will not be forced to give up on pursuing higher education.
 By providing scholarships that do not have to be repaid, the program supports students' further education.